UC Master Gardeners, Santa Clara County, CA

 • pollination by native bees

-First we introduce students to the garden, then they rotate through the four interactive stations described below.
+First we introduce students to the garden, then they rotate through three interactive stations described below.
 We conclude by reviewing the key concepts and lesson objectives in a question and response format.
-Time required: approximately 3 hours.

 Students learn about three types of native bees (Ultra-Green Sweat Bee, Valley Carpenter Bee, and Yellow-faced Bumblebee), what is unique about each type, and how they benefit our gardens.
 They will observe native bees and other insects in the gardens.

 Students learn about the anatomy of the three native bees and their anatomical differences.
-They make a modeling clay bee based on one of the three native bees to take home.
+They make a playdoh bee based on one of the three native bees to take home.

-Students learn what pollination means and how native bees contribute to the pollination of plants.
+Students learn what pollination means, what type of flowers different native bees like to visit, and how native bees contribute to the pollination of plants.
 They make a seed ball using clay and native wildflower seeds to take home to plant.

 About Us

-Two UC Master Gardener volunteers (retired school teachers) created the garden-based curricula that support California life science standards and nutrition program objectives.
-It is now known as “Lessons in the Garden.”
+“Lessons in the Garden” is a garden-based curricula that support California life science standards and nutrition program objectives.
 A pilot field trip program was conducted in fall 2017.
-The pilot trip consisted of 2 classes with 48 students and adult chaperones, and 2 teachers from a neighborhood school.
-We received the Santa Clara County Open Space Authority (OSA) Measure Q grant which provided transportation funds for six Title 1 and/or schools in low-income communities.
+We received the Santa Clara County Open Space Authority (OSA) Measure Q grant which provided transportation funds for six Title 1 and/or schools in low-income communities from 2017-2019.

-In the spring of 2022, 9 field trips, including participation of a 4-H camp, were held for a total of 309 students and 101 adults.
-This program won a 2020 UCCE statewide competition Search for Excellence Award that recognizes outstanding UC Master Gardener projects that support the mission of the UC Master Gardener Program.
+This program won a 2020 UCCE statewide competition Search for Excellence Award that recognizes outstanding UC Master Gardener projects that supports the mission of the UC Master Gardener Program.

-The field trip program has been expanded to include “Vermicomposting for Kids” and “Native Bees and Honey Bees in Our Backyard.”
+The field trip program has been expanded to include two other trips: “Vermicomposting for Kids” and “Native Bees in Our Backyard.”

 Operated in partnership with the Santa Clara County Parks & Recreation Department.